ECE-GY9483 CSCI-GA.3033

 • For questions related to course materials, use efficientaiaccelerator@gmail.com

-• When you send your email, please start the email title with three categories to indicate the type of the question: [Algorithm], [Hardware], [Others].
+• When you send your email, please start the email title with three categories to indicate the type of the question: [Algorithm], [System], [Others].

 • For other inquiries, personal matters, or emergencies, you can email me at sai.zhang@nyu.edu